Bill Kaysing

-Bill Kaysing (July 31, 1922 – April 21, 2005) was an American author and conspiracy theorist who claimed that the Apollo Moon landings between 1969 and 1972 were hoaxes.
+William Charles Kaysing (July 31, 1922 – April 21, 2005) was an American author and conspiracy theorist who claimed that the Apollo Moon landings between 1969 and 1972 were hoaxes.

 Early life

-Kaysing served as an officer in the U.S. Navy during World War II, having attended Navy Officers Training School.
+Kaysing served as an officer in the United States Navy Reserve during World War II.

 Charges of an Apollo Hoax

+Long-exposure photo taken from the Moon's surface by Apollo 16 astronauts using the Far Ultraviolet Camera.
+It shows the Earth with the correct background of stars, which are named.

+David Scott drops a hammer and feather on the Moon.

 Kaysing asserted that during his much earlier tenure at Rocketdyne he was privy to documents pertaining to the Mercury, Gemini, Atlas, and Apollo programs, and argued that one did not need an engineering or science degree to determine that a hoax was being perpetrated.
 According to his account of this intellectual development, the Rocketdyne scientists with whom he worked expressed to him that there was enough technology at the time to perhaps send a crewed rocket to the Moon, but not enough technology developed to return safely to Earth.
 They also spoke of the very real problem of traveling through atmospheric radiation without harm to the astronauts as a problem that yet needed to be solved.
 Even before July 1969, he had "a hunch, an intuition, ... a true conviction" and decided that he did not believe that anyone was going to the Moon.
 Kaysing thus wrote a book titled We Never Went to the Moon: America's Thirty Billion Dollar Swindle, which was self-published in 1976, and republished by Health Research Books in 2002.

 In his book, Kaysing introduced arguments which he said proved the Moon landings were faked.
 Claims in the book including that: